puredreezy/energy-game/README.md

 # Energy Game ⚡

-Energy Game is a simple HTML, CSS, and JavaScript game designed to take away boredom at work!
+Energy Game is a simple HTML, CSS, and JavaScript game designed to take away boredom at work.

  We experienced periodic power outages for power maintenance and I built this so we all play locally and share high scores.

 ## 🚀 How to Play